Rust-SDL2/rust-sdl2/README.md

 If you're having issues, [see here][pdev-issue].

-On Windows, make certain you are using the MinGW version of SDL -- the native version will crash on `sdl2::init`.
+On Windows, make certain you are using the MinGW version of SDL; the native version will crash on `sdl2::init`.

 # Installation